Kabirsharma2607/Bank-Management-System/README.md

 ## Database Connection:
 The Connect class handles the database connection and interaction.
 It establishes a connection with the database and provides methods for executing SQL queries and updating the data.

+# Libraries Used
+The Bank Management System project utilizes the following libraries:

+## javax.swing:
+Used for creating the graphical user interface (GUI) components such as buttons, labels, text fields, and panels.
+It provides a rich set of GUI components to build interactive and visually appealing user interfaces.

+## java.awt:
+Provides the foundation for building GUI components.
+It includes classes for basic GUI functionality, such as windows, graphics, and event handling.

+## java.sql:
+Enables interaction with the database by providing classes and interfaces for executing SQL queries, accessing and manipulating data, and managing database connections.

 # Getting Started
 To set up and run the Bank Management System, follow these steps: